Teen-Built, 128-Square-Foot Tiny Maison Visits White House Maker Faire

-The White House said of Petite Maison on its Web site,“Driven by Father’s Memory, Girl Turns Homework into a Home that Works—as part of a homework assignment...”
+The White House said of Petite Maison “Driven by Father’s Memory, Girl Turns Homework into a Home that Works—as part of a homework assignment...”

 Sicily Kolbeck of Marietta, Ga., was 12-years-old and a student at HoneyFern school, when she started building her really tiny maison, as she calls it.
 She started building it with her father Dane Kolbeck in 2012.
 Her mother Suzanna Kolbeck was the project manager.

-Not surprising, Sicily had no building experience.
+Not surprisingly, Sicily had no building experience.
 Unfortunately, her father died in a car accident early in 2013, before their project was finished.

 With the help of the local community, Sicily kept building and blogging about the process.
-Sicily is now 14.
-Tiny Maison was finished in April of this year and cost less than $10,000.
+Tiny Maison was finished in April 2014 and cost less than $10,000.
 The little blue house is an efficient,128-square-foot portable dwelling. complete with a kitchen, bathroom, bedroom and an amazing amount of storage.

 Suzanna Kolbeck, blogged about the experience, "So La Petite Maison went to the White House.
 THE White House.
 You know, where the president lives.